Using EstateExec Tables

 8. Print or Export — You can export PDF files (for printing) or CSV files (for Excel, etc.).

-File Attachments — Most tables have a Files column which makes it easy to attach and download files related to a given item (see Attach Files).
-You can control the visibility of this column just like other columns in the table.
+File Attachments: Most tables have a Files column which makes it easy to attach and download files related to a given item.
+You can attach images, documents, spreadsheets: whatever you want (see Attach Files).